 A non-resident natural person has to pay income tax on dividends received from the Estonian company in the resident country also and he or she cannot take into account the corporate income tax (20/80 or 14/86) paid in Estonia by the Estonian resident company to avoid double taxation of the recipient.
 Only the income tax withheld at a rate of 7% may qualify to avoid double taxation of the natural person recipient.” /Estonian Tax and Customs Board/

-According to the dividend policy, during the period 2019-2020 the company intends to pay out annually at least EUR 30 million in post-tax regular dividend distributions and following that period, at least 70% of its preceding year’s net profit.* The dividend policy excludes any one-off effects and is subject to market conditions, growth and development plans and the need to maintain a reasonable level of liquidity.
+According to the dividend policy, from 2021 the company intends to pay out annually at least 70% of its preceeding year’s net profit.* The dividend policy excludes any one-off effects and is subject to market conditions, growth and development plans and the need to maintain a reasonable level of liquidity.